slightlyoffbeat/firefox-css-grid/09-named-lines/README.md

 }
 ```

 Now that we have line names, we can use those names when placing items.
-Lets recreate our basic layout using named lines, instead of line numbers:
+Let's recreate our basic layout using named lines, instead of line numbers:

 ```
 .header {